msimav/pandoc_resume/resume.md

 Projects
 --------------------

+Activity Feed
+:   **Current** Event driven activity tracking and audit system that supports various activities and complex queries

+    * Event consumer written in Scala, storage and query systems integrated current system in Java
+    * Built with http4s, circe and Monix

 Open Performance
-:   **Current** Performance management solution to establish and communicate goals and tangible achievements
+:   Performance management solution to establish and communicate goals and tangible achievements

     * Backend written in Scala
     * Built with home-grown http framework